Fuliru people: Livestock and social structure

-In addition to agriculture, the Fuliru are known for their cattle-based economy, which distinguishes them from many other Bantu highland groups.
+The Fuliru are also known for their cattle-based economy, which distinguishes them from many other Bantu highland groups.
 Livestock rearing, including cows, goats, and sheep, is practiced especially by wealthier households and serves multiple roles: providing milk, meat, prestige, and fulfilling social obligations such as bride price or ceremonial offerings.
 Veterinary practices and animal husbandry techniques are employed as part of climate adaptation strategies.
 Livelihood strategies are heavily influenced by household wealth, with asset ownership (e.g., land size, livestock, solar panels, radios, and mobile phones) determining whether a household is classified as poor, average, or wealthy.
 Poorer families typically cultivate plots smaller than 0.5 hectares and possess few assets, while wealthier households may own over 1 hectare of land and multiple forms of property.

 Additionally, hunting and fishing are practiced using traditional methods.
 Fuliru hunters employ spears, machetes, dogs, and traps, while fishing is done with nets, hooks, water diversion techniques, and the use of plant-based poisons.